AmeyaHarmalkar/therML/README.md

 If you run into any problems while using therML, please create a Github issue with a description of the problem and the steps to reproduce it.
 You can also reach out to us at `ameya@jhu.edu` and let us know if we can improve our code/help you troubleshoot the bug/s.

+### License

+Please read the terms and conditions as listed in the licensing document provided by Amgen.

 ### Citing this work

 ```@article{Harmalkar2023,